 The University is committed to a workplace free from discrimination and harassment in accordance with its obligations under human rights laws.
 You are entitled to choose not to be vaccinated.
 However, our priority throughout the COVID-19 pandemic has been to protect the wellbeing, health, and safety of our community.
-By adopting this mandate, we are reaffirming that this remains our primary responsibility, which is to keep our community safe.
+By adopting this mandate, we are reaffirming that keeping our community safe remains our primary responsibility.

 Will the direction apply to workplace gatherings such as conferences, meetings etc?

-The requirement to be vaccinated will apply to all the University work-related gatherings including in-person attendance at external and internal meetings, training and conferences.
+The requirement to be vaccinated applies to all the University work-related gatherings including in-person attendance at external and internal meetings, training, and conferences.